egnappahz/Asuswrt-shell-monitoring/README.md

 # get_temperature.sh
 A small script that will get the temperature of the broadcom SoC.
 Some instances report the temp with a 10°C offset.
 I saw the offset change during an asusrouter firmware upgrade, thats the only reason I spotted this.
 So this may need adapting based on firmware.

+# check_cpu_ssh_top.sh
+Hacky script that uses ncurses top to extract the cpu usage we need.
+Not the most ideal approach, but every busybox/linux device on the planet for some reason has top.
+Let's leverage this.